 That is fantastic.
 She must love her music.
 Keep feeding her love of music and get in touch with me in a couple of years.

-I have stopped teaching AMEB.
+I have stopped teaching AMEB syllabus.
 A select few do eisteddfods.
 They are students who are regularly auditioning for roles and this is a good opportunity for them to prep and perform under a bit of pressure.
+I do work with Utas Music students on their repertoire for assessment.

 Do you work with public speakers, radio announcers, voice over artists?